infobip/oneapi-php/README.md

     echo 'portedNetworkPrefix: ', $response->extendedData->portedNetworkPrefix,'\n<br>';

-Number context with notification push example
+Number Context with notification push example
 -----------------------

 Similar to the previous example, but this time you must set the notification url where the result will be pushed: